ellenjxu/lerobot_pusht/README.md

   hydra.run.dir='data/outputs/${now:%Y.%m.%d}/${now:%H.%M.%S}*${name}_${task_name}'
 ```

-Finally, we experiment with sim2real with transferring the learned model into real Lerobot environment.
+Finally, we experiment with sim2real transfer from the learned simulation model into real Lerobot environment.
+The "real2sim2real" approach maps from the real world to digital twin in sim.

+To test a model in PushT sim: `python run_sim.py --checkpoint /path/to/checkpoint`
+To run the full sim2real pipeline: `python run_sim2real.py` (work in progress)
+To run the open-loop version of sim2real pipeline: `python run_sim2real.py` (no feedback from PushT action)

+## setup

+To install the required dependencies, run:
+`pip install -e .`

+and `conda env update --file environment.yaml`